MothCocoon/FlowGraph/README.md

 Flow plug-in for Unreal Engine provides a graph editor tailored for scripting flow of events in virtual worlds.
 It's based on a decade of experience with designing and implementing narrative in video games.
 All we need here is simplicity.
 * Licensed under MIT license.
 You are free to use it for commercial projects, modify it however you see fit, and distribute it further.
-* This a fresh repository, extracted plugin itself from the [previous repository](https://github.com/MothCocoon/Flow).
+* This a fresh repository, extracted plugin itself from [the legacy repository](https://github.com/MothCocoon/Flow).
+Also created the 2nd repository where I gonna put sample modues containting quest or dialogue systems: [FlowSamples](https://github.com/MothCocoon/FlowSamples)

 ## Concept
 It's s design-agnostic event node editor.